hotsphink/sfink-tools/mozilla.md

 ### Resolving conflicts

 Speaking of conflicts, all this revision control craziness doesn't come for free.
-I'm not 100% happy with it, but the merge tool I am happiest with is kdiff3:
+Conflicts are a fact of live, and it's nice to have a good merge tool.
+I'm not 100% happy with it, but the merge tool I prefer is kdiff3:

     [ui]
     merge = kdiff3